Black Noon: Plot

 Shades of witchcraft become stronger as Lorna hears chanting outside her window in the night, and sees robed figures wearing animal masks.
 When she approaches, they disappear, but she finds the corpse of an owl in a tree stump.
 She faints and is found in the morning, causing another delay.

 The townsfolk consider Keyes their savior and again try to convince him to stay.
 Though it's clear he wants to, Lorna insists they leave the next day.

 Noon has been buried without ceremony, Caleb saying he thought Keyes should move on, and they'll get the next reverend to say something over the grave.
 That evening, Keyes goes out in the night and kneels by Noon's grave to say a prayer over him.
 Deliverance joins him at the graveyard, and he finally succumbs to her charms.

 The church is complete, and though he's leaving soon, Keyes gives the inaugural sermon.
 He intended to talk about the ten commandments, but instead, he confesses his sins to the congregation.
 Each confession is met with more and more laughter from the town.

 Keyes goes to get Lorna so they can leave, but as soon as she gets up, she collapses.
 Caleb tells him he'll have to stay a while longer.
 Several people are gathered around the bed, included the previously dead Noon.
 They grin as he asks "Who are you people?"
 Deliverance says she is Lilith, beloved of Adam before Eve.
 They explain that Keyes wasn't lost—they changed the road signs.
 The eclipse approaches, and they need someone presumed pure, but at last corrupted, for their own ceremony.
 Everything was put on to corrupt the Reverend more and more.
 Joseph shows Keyes a picture of the last reverend they corrupted, and it is the man from his dreams, who had been trying to warn him.

 We next see Keyes hanging upside-down in the new church, townsfolk rushing out as they set it alight.
 They stand outside and chant while the church burns.

 In the final scene, a family is stranded by the road with their station-wagon, and Caleb, Joseph, and Deliverance come by in their truck to help.
-As they drive away with the station wagon in tow, we see in the rear view mirror that the town of San Melas is actually sal SALEM backwards.
+As they drive away with the station wagon in tow, we see in the rear view mirror that the town of San Melas is actually nas SALEM backwards.